cjiang18/stochastic-delay-differential-equation/README.tex.md

 Although the delay function $X:[-\tau,0]\rightarrow\mathbb{R}$ is infinite dimensional, we estimate lyapunov spectrum using finite points to approximate.

-For the purpose of more robust computation, we use $N=\tau/dt$ points to represent the function.
-Since *dt* is usually set
+For the purpose of more robust computation, we use $NHistory=\tau/dt$ points to represent the function, where $dt$ is set to guarantee that $NHistory$ is an integer.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2MDQ2MjQ0MCwtMTQwNTA4MzcxMSwtMT
+eyJoaXN0b3J5IjpbLTE0OTY1OTI2NjksLTE0MDUwODM3MTEsLT
-M2NzgxNzc3MSwtODAyNTg1MjcxLDQ3MzM3MDA4MV19
+EzNjc4MTc3NzEsLTgwMjU4NTI3MSw0NzMzNzAwODFdfQ==
 -->